-The 110V and 220V batteries, battery chargers, battery controllers, dc distribution boards & associated auxiliary cabling will be employed at primary network substations other than "metering circuit breaker" type.
-Each of these substations will typically provide electricity to several thousand customers and will be made up of a number of discrete power circuits.
-The 110Vdc and 220Vdc systems are used to drive protection and switchgear control equipment associated with these power circuits.
+The 110V batteries, chargers & distribution boards will be employed at "metering circuit breaker" type primary network substations.
+Each of these substations will provide electricity to a single customer via a single metering circuit breaker.
+However, if the connection to the network is "looped" rather than "teed", the WPD switchboard may consist of up to three circuit breakers (two feeder and one metering circuit breakers).
+The 110Vdc systems are used to drive protection and switchgear control equipment associated with these power circuits.

-110Vdc and 220Vdc systems shall be designed to provide "no-break" supplies at all times, in particular whilst routine maintenance, repair or replacement activities are undertaken on batteries, battery chargers, battery controllers or the charger ac incoming supply.
-This is because it is unacceptable for:
+110Vdc systems shall be designed to provide "no-break" supplies at all times, in particular whilst routine maintenance, repair or replacement activities are undertaken on batteries & chargers, or the charger ac incoming supply.
+This is because it is, or may, be unacceptable for:

-- a) DC supplies to protection and switchgear control equipment to be depleted whilst the associated power circuit is energised - b) All power circuits to be made dead concurrently (i.e. all customers off supply or supplied by other means) whilst activities of this type are undertaken
+- a) DC supplies to protection and switchgear control equipment to be depleted whilst the associated power circuit is energised - b) All power circuits to be made dead concurrently whilst activities of this type are undertaken

-A sustained shutdown of an entire primary network substation (including the site ac auxiliary power supply) as a consequence of either a localised or widespread event will result in the 110V or 220V battery slowly discharging due to the standing load.
+A sustained shutdown of an entire primary network substation (including the site ac auxiliary power supply) as a consequence of either a localised or widespread event will result in the 110V battery slowly discharging due to the standing load.
 The shutdown could last for 72 hours (worst case scenario).
-Instead of sizing batteries for a 72 hour standby period (cost, space & weight issues) it is proposed to size them for a 24 hour standby period and to disconnect the standing load whilst the primary network substation is dead i.e. when protection and switchgear control systems are not required.